5 Ways to create collaborative learning experiences in the classroom

 With Nearpod’s Collaborate Board, student-centered discussions merge with technology to ensure students have a platform where it’s easier than ever for their ideas to be heard, shared, and developed.
 Using technology to support discussions helps all students develop the confidence to participate, which broadens the different perspectives and ideas all students are exposed to in the classroom.

-Teachers use Nearpod’s Collaborate Board to pre-assess students’ knowledge of a new concept they’re about to learn, check in on students’ well-being, and foster a sense of community around academic learning.
-Collaborate Board provides students even more opportunities to build confidence around discussions in the classroom.
+Teachers use Collaborate Board to pre-assess students’ knowledge of a new concept they’re about to learn, check in on students’ well-being, and foster a sense of community around academic learning.
+Collaborate Board provides students with even more opportunities to build confidence around discussions in the classroom.
 Just add a question for students to respond to and let them take charge of their own learning.

 2. Keep feedback at the center of classroom discussions

-3. Use technology to make collaborative learning visible
+3. Make collaborative learning visible

 Visual learning helps students break down information into manageable pieces that are easier for them to understand.
 Classroom discussions are often not visual.
 However, when you can connect technology to a classroom discussion, teachers have the opportunity to give visual purpose to every discussion and reach visual learners.